pijus3002/spot_phoenix/README.md

     B --> C
 ```

----

-# Docker Deployment

-The system is deployed using Docker Compose.
+The solution is deployed using Docker containers.

-Services:
-- rabbitmq
-- listener
-- worker

 ---